KieronH90/KieronH90.github.io/_posts/Deciphering Big Data.md

 securely and used over secure connections (HTTPS).

-Checking Shopping Lists (Input Validation): The API checks every request (like a shopping list) to make sure it's valid and doesn't contain anything suspicious (like code trying to break the system).
+Checking Shopping Lists (Input Validation): The API checks every request (like a shopping list) to make sure it's valid and contains nothing suspicious (like code trying to break the system).

 Limiting Shopping Trips (Rate Limiting/Output Filtering): The API limits how often someone can check prices/availability to prevent overload and bulk downloading of all product data (like aggressive price scraping by competitors).
-It also only sends back the necessary information (no secret internal data).
+It also only sends the necessary information (no secret internal data).

 Secure Checkout (HTTPS): All communication between apps/systems and the API uses HTTPS, which is like a secure checkout process that scrambles the data.